ietf-github-services/datatracker-tweet/INSTALL.md

 ## 6. Update

 Once in a while, you should update your copy of the repo, by pulling changes from upstream.

+On a local copy, do this once:

+> git remote add upstream https://github.com/ietf-github-services/datatracker-tweet.git

+Then, periodically you should:

+> git pull upstream main
+> git push origin main